updated October 16, 2020

 - Students who are unable to wear a mask will not sit with a chapel buddy.

 - Assemblies: Classes will be socially distanced during assemblies.

 - The lunch staff will continue to deliver the snack cart to the classrooms.

 - Students must utilize a ‘snack card’ to purchase snacks.
 The lunch staff will keep those cards and punch when a student purchases an item.
 Snack cards are available for purchase through the office.

-- Lunch groupings will utilize a rotating schedule of using the lunchroom and eating in their classrooms.
+- Lunch groupings will use the lunchroom and/or eat in their classrooms.
 When appropriate, classes may also make use of the outdoor classroom space to eat lunch.

 - Students in the lunchroom will be grouped by class with fewer students sitting at each table.